Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Commander.md

 #### Fight from the Front

-When you hit with a commander melee attack during your turn, gain 1d3 command points.
+When you hit with a commander melee attack during your turn, gain `dice: 1d3` command points.

 ##### Adventurer Feat

-You now gain `dice: 1d4` command points when you hit with a melee attack during your turn instead of 1d3.
+You now gain `dice: 1d4` command points when you hit with a melee attack during your turn instead of `dice: 1d3`.

 ##### Champion Feat